 2. Good enough to be dangerous

 The AI debate is fixated on the wrong threshold.
 AGI shouldn't be the bar for mainstream utility.
-Instead, SGI or Sufficient General Intelligence, LLM-based AI that while narrow, is capable enough, in enough places, enough of the time, may present a significant opportunity for pragmatic transformation and operational leverage.
+Instead, SGI or Sufficient General Intelligence, LLM-based AI that while narrow, is capable enough, in enough places, enough of the time, may present a significant opportunity for pragmatic transformation and operational leverage, and possibly sooner than most expect.

 The first part of that argument is probably correct.
-True AGI will require something LLMs fundamentally don't have: a causal, deterministic and rational model of how the world actually works.
+True AGI (whatever that is) will require something LLMs fundamentally don't have: a causal, deterministic and rational model of how the world actually works.
+Not probabilistic statistical patterns across text, but relational frameworks of consequence, time, and physical reality.
+This will require new reasoning approaches or architectures we haven't built yet.
+The people making this point are not wrong.

 But they're drawing the wrong conclusion from it.

-And so even if LLMs only ever attain Sufficient General Intelligence, possibly as little as 10% to 20% of a human's capability across a given role or domain, this may still represent significant operational gain.
+And so even if LLMs only ever attain Sufficient General Intelligence, possibly as little as 10% to 20% (though I suspect for some roles, a lot more), of a human's capability across a given role or domain, this may still represent significant operational gain.
+If conventional software were the hand tool, it amplified what a skilled human could do, but the human still had to show up, apply judgment, click the buttons, and do the work.
+Then SGI may be closer to the early machinery that emerged at the beginning of the Industrial Revolution.

 SGI won't require world models or sophisticated reasoning.
 It requires clearing the bar in enough places that the old assumptions stop holding.
+That bar hasn't been cleared yet, but at the speed things are progressing in early 2026, it may not take much.
 Agentic AI, systems that can plan, act, and iterate across multi-step tasks, could be the unlock.
+Not a new architecture.
+Not a breakthrough in super-intelligence.
+Just current capabilities, given enough autonomy and freedom to run.

 The critics may be right that AGI is a long way off.
 They may be wrong about how much that actually matters.